This is a little trick I just applied and thought was cool enough to write down.

 After pressing enter again emacs will then cycle through every replacement in every file

-wish to make the changes across an entire file unconditionally, press !
+wish to make the changes across an entire file unconditionally, press !.
+If you wish

 Notice Emacs does what you (probably) want when it comes to case.
 We didn’t type the